arcanemachine/hetzner-dns-tools/README.md

 ### In Bash

-To return all data for the zone: `NAME=your-domain.com hetzner-dns-cli zone create` or `ZONE_NAME=your-domain.com hetzner-dns-cli zone create`
+To return all data for the zone: `NAME=your-domain.com hetzner-dns-tools zone create` or `ZONE_NAME=your-domain.com hetzner-dns-tools zone create`

-To return just the zone ID: `NAME=your-domain.com ID_ONLY=1 hetzner-dns-cli zone create`
+To return just the zone ID: `NAME=your-domain.com ID_ONLY=1 hetzner-dns-tools zone create`

-To create a new zone with a custom TTL (default: 86400): `NAME=your-domain.com TTL=57600 hetzner-dns-cli zone create`
+To create a new zone with a custom TTL (default: 86400): `NAME=your-domain.com TTL=57600 hetzner-dns-tools zone create`

 ### In Python